wuyou33/makena/README.md

 # Highlights

-* Velocity-space constraint-based engine with an iterative MLCP
+* Velocity-space constraint-based engine with an iterative MLCP.
-* Experimental feature-based contact tracking to avoid rediscovering at every simulation step
+* Experimental feature-based contact tracking to avoid rediscovering at every simulation step.
+* Some useful and stable geometric tools such as GJK collision detector, convex hull finder, and intersection finder.
-* Convex rigid body simulation
+* Convex rigid body simulation.
 * Joints: Slider, Piston, Hinge, Universal, Ball, and Fixed with limits and frictions/motors.
-* Some useful geometric tools such as GJK collision detector, convex hull finder, and intersection finder.
-* Other components unit tested and pretty stable.
+* Written in standard C++14.
 * The collision detector still in development and buggy.
-* Written in standard C++14.

 # Overview